What is Uni Pasta?

 Add the crushed tomatoes and white wine to the frying pan and mix well.

-Once the cream is warmed through and almost boiling, add the uni, break it up, and mix it into the sauce.
+Once the cream is warmed through, reduce the heat and add the uni.
+Break it up, and mix it into the sauce.
 Optional: save a small amount of uni to decorate the top at the end!

-Continue to simmer the sauce while you wait for the pasta to finish cooking.
-If it gets too thick, then add a small amount of pasta water to thin it out and make it glossy.
+Continue to simmer the sauce on low while you wait for the pasta to finish cooking.
+Add a small amount of pasta water to make it glossy and stick to the pasta better.

-Once the pasta is cooked, transfer it to the frying pan along with the unsalted butter and turn off the heat.
+Once the pasta is cooked, drain it and add it to the sauce along with the unsalted butter.
+Turn off the heat and mix well.

 Dish up and top with a sprinkling of freshly ground black pepper and chopped parsley.
 If you saved some uni you can place it on the top with a parsley leaf for added decoration!